uaraven/omg/readme.md

 ```

-See [OMG DSL](docs/dsl.md) for more details on how to use
+See [OMG DSL](docs/dsl.md) for more details on how to use DSL and also some insights on how it works under the hood.

-JSON pattern for previous example:
+You can define conditions using JSON, condition from previous example will look like

 ```json